oscarrc/nts-web/README.md

 - [x] Implement midi passthrough
 - [x] Compile standalone apps
 - [x] Get names of user oscilators and effects
-- [ ] Detect changes on plugged devices and act accordingly
+- [x] Detect changes on plugged devices and act accordingly
+- [ ] Test the sequencer for real-time performance

 If you miss any feature, please, request it.